KarlJorgensen/Smart/README-development.md

    watch face.

  * The edges of the document corresponds to the edges of the screen.
-Design your hand with a length which fits the watch face.
+Design your hands with suitable lengths to fit the watch face.

 When the hand is drawn at run-time it will rotated to the correct position.